Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 650 Ti 2GB should in theory be much better than the GeForce GT 240 GDDR5 1GB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 650 Ti 2GB is 59% faster than the GeForce GT 240 GDDR5 1GB in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB should be a lot (more or less 237%) faster with regards to AF than the GeForce GT 240 GDDR5 1GB. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB is quite a bit (about 237%) faster with regards to texture filtering than the GeForce GT 240 GDDR5 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison